Event History Analysis (online)

 The University of Edinburgh

-Dr Kevin Ralston, Lecturer in Sociology and Quantitative Methods, The University of Edinburgh
+Dr Kevin Ralston is a lecturer in Sociology and Quantitative Methods at The University of Edinburgh

 Intermediate (some prior knowledge)